lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 My father gave me 45000 CNY to spend this hard time.
 My wife began to help me pay half of my monthly mortgage payments.
 I began to apply for full stack engineer or data engineer jobs.
 I did the test of the data engineer contractor position of a British multinational bank.
 This is my first time doing such a test of this position.
 I knew the problems were easy but I just couldn't give good answers to them.

 I attended the interview for the full stack engineer position at a British multinational bank.
-Failing to answer some basic knowledge of JVM made me embarrassed.
+Failing to answer some basic knowledge of JVM made me embarrassed. and
 The interesting thing at this time was that just one company invited me to take interviews for machine learning job, and I couldn't get more interviews.
 When I started to find some full-stack engineer positions, I was invited to interview onsite by a startup in Guangzhou that is doing a social network app for Latin people.
 They wanted me to help with full-stack engineering, plus some blockchain and artificial intelligence.
 It was funny.
 Sometimes, job hunting needs some flexibility.

 One of the lessons is to my field, for the long term view, I should prepare for the interview questions better.
 I should read the related materials again and again and do some experiments.

 I was questioning my decision to buy a house last year.
 I already knew in 2019 that the strategy of Chinese government to develop the economy by making China a big construction land couldn't continue.
-The 10 years 2020 to 2030 China will collapse without falling apart.
-There was a famous book about it.
+The 10 years 2020 to 2030 China will collapse without falling apart.There was a famous book about it.
 I followed the author on Twitter for a long time and trusted what she said.
+And though it depends too.
+The real estate economy will collapse but the technology economy will grow surely.

 I thought that learning English well enough to work for global companies would save me from this bad economics.
 It seems wrong.
 The market value of my house in Guangzhou dropped from around 2 million to around 1.7 million.
 It made the case worse.
 But not only me, a lot of people are suffering.
 The recruiters told me that China and the global economics have been bad recently.
 There were many layoffs.

 My family didn't agree to sell my house.
 I started to sell my car to make the case a little better.
 They gave me the price of about 45000 CNY of my car.
 It was just half of the original price after using it for one year.
 My family didn't allow me to do that too.